AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Comparison with existing surveys

 \section{Comparison with existing surveys}

 Due to the importance and popularity of AIGC, there have been several previous attempts at surveying AIGC from various perspectives.
 Wu et al. \cite{wu2023ai} surveyed the pros and cons of AIGC as a whole, as well as some potential challenges and applications.
 A few works \cite{ray2023chatgpt,yang2023harnessing,zhang2023one} discuss specifically about ChatGPT and large language models and their potential impacts and challenges.
 Gozalo et al. \cite{gozalo2023chatgpt} introduce a few selected works across several modalities.
 Xu et al. \cite{xu2023unleashing} surveys the AIGC works in the context of mobile and cloud computing.
 Abdollahzadeh et al. \cite{abdollahzadeh2023survey} focus on generative techniques using less data.
 Several works \cite{zhou2023comprehensive,zhang2023complete,cao2023comprehensive} focus mainly on surveying image and text generation methods.
-Wang et al. \cite{wang2023survey} discuss the security, privacy and ethical issues of AIGC, as well as some solutions to these issues.

 Differently, we discuss AIGC over a broad range of modalities, for many single-modality settings as well as for many cross-modality settings.
-We introduce the unique challenges, representative works and technical directions of various settings and tasks within a broad range of single-modal and cross-modality scenarios.
-We organize and catalog these single-modality and cross-modality settings according to their generated output, as well as their conditioning input, in a unified consistency.
+Our main focus and key contributions lie in comprehensively introducing the unique challenges, representative works and technical directions of various settings and tasks within a broad range of single-modality and cross-modality scenarios.
+We organize and catalog these single-modality and cross-modality settings in a unified consistency -- first according to their generated output, then according to the type of conditioning input.
+For the first time, these sections and subsections across the various modalities are arranged hierarchically in an organized framework.
+We select the most representative works, i.e., the works from the top journals and conferences, as well as highly cited works that are not from these venues, and we we also cite the pioneering works and milestone works for each representative technical line.
+We present these works in a chronological order as best as we can, to provide a comprehensive history and background of the subject.
 Furthermore, we provide standardized comparisons and tables of results for AIGC methods throughout many modalities, which is much more extensive than previous works.
+In addition, we also provide analysis of the trends in AIGC across the modalities, such as the number of AIGC papers over time in Figure \ref{figure:paper_trends}, and some notable trends in Figure \ref{figure:affilation_counts}, which are also meaningful contributions to the field.